mpv-player/mpv/DOCS/man/options.rst

     removed in mpv 0.24.0.

-``--sub-fix-timing``, ``--no-sub-fix-timing``
+``--sub-fix-timing=<yes|no>``
-    By default, subtitle timing is adjusted to remove minor gaps or overlaps between subtitles (if the difference is smaller than 210 ms, the gap or overlap is removed).
+    Adjust subtitle timing is to remove minor gaps or overlaps between subtitles (if the difference is smaller than 210 ms, the gap or overlap is removed).

 ``--sub-forced-only``
     Display only forced subtitles for the DVD subtitle stream selected by e.g.